Biotechnology: Learning

 In 1988, after prompting from the United States Congress, the National Institute of General Medical Sciences (National Institutes of Health) (NIGMS) instituted a funding mechanism for biotechnology training.
 Universities nationwide compete for these funds to establish Biotechnology Training Programs (BTPs).
 Each successful application is generally funded for five years then must be competitively renewed.
 Graduate students in turn compete for acceptance into a BTP; if accepted, then stipend, tuition and health insurance support are provided for two or three years during the course of their PhD thesis work.
 Nineteen institutions offer NIGMS supported BTPs.
-Biotechnology training is also offered at the undergraduate level and in community colleges.
+Biotechnology training is also offered at undergraduate level and in community colleges.